NamiNaone99/C-Canteen_AI/README.md

+# NOTE
-# Detectron2 can't install on windows!
-# please use sudo apt install instead of pip
+Detectron2 can't install on windows! please use sudo apt install instead of pip

+# Doc
+endpoint
+ - /predict
+ return json as
+ {

+ }